neutrons/pystog/README.md

 pip install pystog
 ```

 Also, [`direnv`](https://github.com/direnv/direnv) is a useful and recommended way to manage the virtual environment.
-You can simply use an `.envrc` file with:
+You can simply use an `.envrc` file which contains:

 `layout python3`

-Then just install via `pip`
+Then, once inside the development directory, just install via `pip` as described above.

 ## Getting started